We are hosting our inaugural Human Rights Summit on December 14th from 9:30 AM to 1:00 PM at the National Museum of the American Indian. Register now!

 It’s illegal for landlords, brokers, and realtors to refuse renters because they have a voucher.
 Vouchers pay.
 Discrimination doesn't.

-Effective November 1, 2022, the NYC Human Rights Law requires employers to include a good faith pay range in job advertisements.
+The NYC Human Rights Law requires employers to include a good faith pay range in job advertisements.
 NYC's Salary Transparency Law is another step towards pay equity for all New Yorkers.

 The NYC Human Rights Law's employment protections extend to all domestic workers, including nannies, home care workers, housecleaners, and any other worker who is employed in a home providing childcare, eldercare, companionship, or housekeeping services in New York City.